Is a Correction Looming Ahead for Lumen Technologies Inc. (LUMN)

 Sponsored

-The average price from analysts is $7.30, which is $1.38 above the current price.
 LUMN currently public float of 1.03B and currently shorts hold a 16.11% ratio of that float.
-Today, the average trading volume of LUMN was 16.85M shares.
+Today, the average trading volume of LUMN was 17.23M shares.

 LUMN’s Market Performance